Mark Evans II: New Orleans Saints

 On April 30, 2023, Evans signed with the New Orleans Saints as an undrafted free agent.
 Evans was waived by the Saints on August 29, 2023.
 He signed to the Saints practice squad the next day.
 On September 4, 2023, Evans was waived before being re-signed to the practice squad on September 27.
 Following the end of the 2023 regular season, the Saints signed him to a reserve/future contract on January 8, 2024.

 On July 28, 2024, Evans was waived by the Saints.
 However, following the release of Mason Fairchild on August 7, Evans was re–signed by New Orleans.
 He was waived on August 27.

 Arlington Renegades

 On January 29, 2025, Evans signed with the Arlington Renegades of the United Football League (UFL).
 He was released on March 20, 2025.

 Edmonton Elks

 On April 17, 2025, Evans signed with the Edmonton Elks of the Canadian Football League (CFL).

+On May 31, 2026, Evans was released by the Elks as part of final roster cuts.

 Personal life

-Evans has a younger brother Jessie, who plays linebacker at Louisiana Tech.
+Evans has a younger brother, Jessie, who plays defensive line for the Ottawa Redblacks.

 After Hurricane Harvey destroyed his family's home in 2017, he was temporarily homeless and eventually lived with four other people in a one-bedroom apartment during his senior year of high school.